ckeditor/ckeditor5/docs/framework/contributing/contributing.md

 ## Contributor License Agreement (CLA)

-To accept contributions sent to us in form of code, documentation or translations, a Contributor License Agreement (CLA) must be in place in order to clarify the intellectual property license granted with them.
+To accept contributions sent to us in the form of code, documentation, or translations, a Contributor License Agreement (CLA) must be in place in order to clarify the intellectual property license granted with them.
 This license is for your protection as a contributor as well as the protection of us and our users; it does not change your rights to use your own contributions for any other purpose.

 To sign the CLA and to get more information, please follow this link: [https://cla.ckeditor.com/](https://cla.ckeditor.com/).